dkalinkov/test-webex-demo-vibe/README.md

 - **Reusability**: The WebexCalling class can be used in other projects
 - **Testing**: Components can be tested independently
 - **Event-Driven**: Loose coupling between Webex operations and UI updates

----

-Built with ❤️ using Cisco Webex SDK